-The world of soccer tactics can be a tough nut to crack: there are a dizzying array of formations that often change during the game as well as plenty of advanced concepts that be difficult to identify, let alone analyze and apply to your own situation.
+The world of soccer tactics can be a tough nut to crack: there are a dizzying array of formations that often change during the game as well as plenty of advanced concepts that can be difficult to identify, let alone analyze and apply to your own situation.

 In many cases, however, the core tactical concepts are relatively straightforward to understand with some effort.
 But one factor that makes it more difficult is the specialized vocabulary used to describe them.

 This article will define three terms that we’ve found to be easily confused.
 In fact, they are all “P” words followed by the term “Play,” but all mean different things!

 These three tactical concepts are Principles of Play, Patterns of Play, and Positional Play.
 What are these and how are they different from one another?

 This is likely the easiest of the ideas to understand conceptually, but it also branches out quickly into lots of diverse tactical topics.

 We like this definition to sum up the concept of principles of play:

 “The principles of play are the fundamental strategies that a team uses to effectively adapt to any tactical situation during a game” (Source).